wds4/electron-react-boilerplate-ipfs-core/README.md

 Unlike another erb-based IPFS template I made recently, [electron-react-boilerplate-ipfs](https://github.com/wds4/electron-react-boilerplate-ipfs), there is no need for the user to install the IPFS node independently.

+Note: ipfs-core must be installed as a devDependency, NOT a dependency, in the top-level [package.json](https://github.com/wds4/electron-react-boilerplate-ipfs-core/blob/main/package.json).
+See [this discussion](https://discuss.ipfs.tech/t/why-does-npm-call-ipfs-core-a-native-dependency/15725) for a discussion why.

 ## Install

 Clone the repo and install dependencies: